pyCGNS/pyCGNS/NAVigater/readme.txt

 The ``tree view`` allows you to choose all the elements which have the same ``SIDS type``.
-For example, if you want to select all the elements whose ``SIDS type`` is ``BC_t``, select this type in the list of the box located in the bottom right-hand corner of the ``tree view`` and click the |logo22|
+For example, if you want to select all the elements whose ``SIDS type`` is ``BC_t``, select this type in the drop-down list located in the bottom right-hand corner of the ``tree view`` and click the |logo22|
 icon in order to apply the selection.

 .. image:: ../doc/images/cgnsnav_im62.png